 “A lot of URAC’s requirements are centered on providing documented proof that medication temperatures are monitored and maintained, and everything we’re already doing will apply.”

-Altru is currently finishing its second round of PPQ testing.
-“We’re in the process of testing controlled room temperature (CRT) and refrigerated shipments during the summer to ensure packouts are keeping medication from getting too hot,” says Rosemary.
-“With all we learned in our previous testing, the process this time around was much smoother and we successfully passed Phase 1 on the first try.”
+Altru recently finished its second round of PPQ testing.
+“With all we learned in our previous testing, the process this time around was much smoother and we successfully passed Phase 1 on the first try,” Rosemary said.